 Which would make it so using this menu item would toggle CamSteer on or off, and change how the LStick behaves in the earlier example, as well as how the label appears for this menu item (saying either “Cam Steer: On” or “Cam Steer: Off”).

-Setting a variable with this command will save the variable’s new value to your profile, so it will still be in effect the next time this profile is loaded.
-This can be used to quickly change configuration settings without needing to edit the profile .ini file every time.
+Setting a variable with this command will save the variable’s new value to your profile’s .ini file, so it will still be in effect the next time this profile is loaded.
+This can be used to quickly change configuration settings without needing to edit the .ini file every time.
 If you do NOT want the new value to be saved to your profile, but only be set that way until you exit the app or change profiles, use “Temp” or “Temporarily” as in =Temporarily Set VarName to Value.*

 This property allows swapping your button assignments around without having to go through your entire profile and change every instance of one button to be another.
 For a global change, add this to [Scheme] like so: